mt-empty/shortcut-pages/Readme.md

 ## Why shortcut
-How many times did you have to use your mouse after installing the new shiny GUI application?
+How many times did you have to use your mouse after installing the new shiny Desktop application?

 You probably had to navigate a menu or look online for shortcuts.